StevenKehrli/Trelnex/Trelnex.Core.Data/README.md

 }
 ```

-## Tracking Changes with the TrackChangeAttribute
+## Tracking Changes with the TrackAttribute

 The system captures the property name, old value, and new value for each change, providing a detailed audit trail.

-To track changes to properties, decorate them with the `TrackChangeAttribute`:
+To track changes to properties, decorate them with the `TrackAttribute`:

 ```csharp
 public interface ITestItem : IBaseItem